ggayliye/air_sensor_research/README.md

 <pre><ins>Future extensions</ins> :  </pre>

 # Time Expenditures:
-<pre>Lab05: Predicted Hours: 12h		Actual Hours:	13h		 </pre>
+<pre>Predicted Hours: 84h		Actual Hours:	will be updated		 </pre>

-The actual hours recorded on top reflect the time spent for the assignment including the time spent in labs. .
+The actual hours recorded on top reflect the time spent for the project including the time spent in labs.

 # Partnership